tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When performing session resumption, this extension is not included in Server Hello, and the server ignores the extension in Client Hello (if present).

-##### Negotiated DHE Groups
+##### Negotiated Groups

-When sent by the client the "negotiated_ff_dhe_groups" extension indicates the finite field Diffie-Hellman groups which the client supports, ordered from most preferred to least preferred.
+When sent by the client, the "supported_groups" extension indicates the named groups which the client supports, ordered from most preferred to least preferred.

+Note: In versions of TLS prior to TLS 1.3, this extension was named "elliptic curves" and only contained elliptic curve groups.
+See
+{{RFC4492}} and {{I-D.ietf-tls-negotiated-ff-dhe}}.

-The "extension_data" field of this extension SHALL contain a "FiniteFieldDHEGroups" value:
+The "extension_data" field of this extension SHALL contain a "NamedGroupList" value:

         enum {
-            ffdhe2432(0), ffdhe3072(1), ffdhe4096(2),
-            ffdhe6144(3), ffdhe8192(4), (2^16 - 1)
-        } FiniteFieldDHEGroup;

-        struct {
-            FiniteFieldDHEGroup finite_field_dhe_group_list<1..2^8-1>;
-        } FiniteFieldDHEGroups;

-The definitions of the groups corresponding to these values are in
-{{I-D.ietf-tls-negotiated-ff-dhe}}.
-If a client offers one or more DHE-key-exchange cipher suites, it MUST include this extension.
-Clients SHOULD not include this extension if they do not offer any DHE-key-exchange cipher suites.

-If the server negotiates a DHE cipher suite, it MUST select one of the offered groups and provide it in a "negotiated_ff_dhe_groups" extension.
-The "extension_data" field of this extension MUST be a single two-byte FiniteFieldDHEGroup.
-If the client does not supply a "negotiated_ff_dhe_groups" extension with a compatible group, the server MUST NOT negotiate a DHE cipher suite.
-If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert.

-##### Negotiated Elliptic Curves

-When sent by the client, the "elliptic_curves" extension indicates the elliptic curve groups which the client supports, ordered from most preferred to least preferred.

-The "extension_data" field of this extension SHALL contain a "EllipticCurveList" value:

-        enum {
+            // Elliptic Curve Groups.
             sect163k1 (1), sect163r1 (2), sect163r2 (3),
             sect193r1 (4), sect193r2 (5), sect233k1 (6),
             sect233r1 (7), sect239k1 (8), sect283k1 (9),